 8. Lolland-Falster (2017)

-9. Jutland from Viborg to Aalborg – including Birgitta routes (2017)
+9. Jutland from Viborg to Aalborg – including the Birgitta Route (2017)

 For further information in English and German, please contact: